A travelling wave approach to a multi-agent system with a path-graph topology: System model

 \subsection{Soft and hard boundaries}

 Now let us go back to the heterogeneous system of non-identical agents.
-There are additional boundaries between the agents having different models.
-In general, we can distinguish between three cases: i) $M_{\text{r},i}(s) \neq M_{\text{f},i+1}(s)$, ii) $M_{\text{f},i}(s) \neq M_{\text{r},i}(s)$, and iii) a combination of i) and ii).
-As we will see, they cause a partial reflection of the travelling wave.
-In order to derive its mathematical properties, we assume that the boundary of interest is the only boundary in the system.
-This also means that all the agents to left of the boundary are identical.
-Let the WTF for the agents to the left be $G(s)$.
+We define additional boundaries between the agents having different models.
+In general, we can distinguish between three cases: i) $\olr_{i}(s) \neq \olf_{i+1}(s)$, ii) $\olf_{i}(s) \neq \olr_{i}(s)$, and iii) a combination of i) and ii).
+As we will see, these boundaries cause a partial reflection of the travelling wave.
+In order to derive their mathematical properties, we assume that the boundary of interest is the \emph{only boundary} in the system.
+This also means that all the agents to the left from the boundary are identical.
+Let the WTF corresponding to the open loop for the agents to the left be $G(s)$.
 Similarly, the agents to the right of the boundary are identical and the WTF for them is $H(s)$.

 We will focus on the boundaries caused by i) and ii).
 Once their properties are known, the description of their combination iii) is easy.
-Thus, we do not discuss it in this paper. \begin{defn} \emph{Soft boundary} is a virtual boundary between two agents, indexed $\indSB$ and $\indSB+1$, with the property $\Mri{\indSB}(s) \neq \Mfi{\indSB+1}(s).$ \end{defn} The soft boundary is, for instance, located in a platoon of non-identical vehicles governed by the same symmetric bidirectional control law or in a mass-spring model with identical springs but non-identical masses.
-The wave transfer function between the agents with index $i \leq \indSB$ is $G(s)$ and between the agents with $i\geq\indSB+1$ it is $H(s)$, given as
+Thus, we do not discuss it in this paper.
+Instead, we refer the interested reader to the dissertation \cite{Martinec2015d}. \begin{defn} \emph{Soft boundary} is a virtual boundary \emph{between} two agents, indexed $\indSB$ and $\indSB+1$, with the property $\olr_{\indSB}(s) \neq \olf_{\indSB+1}(s).$ \end{defn} The soft boundary is, for instance, located in a platoon of non-identical vehicles governed by the same symmetric bidirectional control law \cite{Knorn2014} or in a mass-spring model with identical springs but non-identical masses.
+The wave transfer function between the agents with index $i \leq \indSB$ is $G(s)$ and between the agents with $i\geq\indSB+1$ is $H(s)$.
+Using the same approach as in \cite[Sec.
+3.1]{Martinec2014a}, these wave transfer functions are given as